AndersFelde/ArchWSL-config/README.md

 It should work out of the box for Windows 2200 Build og higher

-Install for example geedit to install required software: `paru gedit`
+Install for example gedit to install required software: `paru gedit`